rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

    have been seeking a way to represent this natively in the type ystem of a programming language and still have AD produce the correct derivative.

-   This, in fact, has been exactly what people have been doing when writing machine learning optimizers, but the conversion has often been implicit because in most cases the tangent space is equal to the cotangent space in a vector space scenario.
-With this generalization, people will be able to write general optimizers that is both practically general and mathematically correct.

 2. Quantized training

    Quantization techniques store and calculate numbers in more compact formats, i.e. a fixed-point data type.
-Conceptually, a quantized tensor for a real-valued `Tensor` can be represented as the following struct:
+Conceptually, a quantized tensor for a real-valued `Tensor` can be defined as the following struct:

    ```swift
    struct QuantizedTensor<OriginalScalar, QuantizedScalar>